-This year the district partnered with BrightBytes, an educational research and analytics company, in order to learn more about our students' school and home technology use for learning.
-Data was collected via surveys given to students, teachers, parents and administrators.
+The district has partnered with BrightBytes, an educational research and analytics company, since 2015 in order to learn more about our students' school and home technology use for learning.
+Data has been collected via surveys given to students, teachers, parents and administrators.
 BrightBytes uses the CASE framework: Classroom, Access, Skills & Environment.
 This CASE technology framework provides insights into the effectiveness of technology in improving student achievement.
 According to BrightBytes research-based framework, these are the essential factors needed for successful implementation of technology in the classroom.
 Each of the 4 domains consists of what BrightBytes refers to as success indicators.